-Sometimes a casino will offer special promotional tickets that pay more than the usual ticket.
-These tickets are often better deals, and your odds of winning are increased (make sure this is the case, however, before playing).
-The four-spot, five-spot, or six-spot specials fit into this category and can be purchased on any 4 to 6 number bets.
+Hoyle Casino offers special promotional tickets that pay more than the usual ticket.
+These tickets are better deals, and your odds of winning are increased.
+The four-spot, five-spot, or six-spot specials fit into this category and can be used on any 4 to 6 number bets.
 The ticket has an additional box (marked "special") that must be checked for this bet to be in effect.
-These tickets are more expensive, but they pay off at better odds.
-If you fail to check the box on a 4 to 6 number bet, you will be making a standard 4 to 6.
+You are required to place a higher wager, but the odds are better.
+Remember to check the "special" box on a 4 to 6 number bet, or you will be making a standard 4 to 6 wager.

-If you can restrain yourself to playing just the promotional tickets, you will certainly increase your overall winning percentage.
+If you stick to playing just the special tickets, you will certainly increase your overall Keno winning percentage.